nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 The listing index provided exceeded the number of listings shown!
 ```

-If there is an attempt to edit the title to an existing title, the following error message will be shown.
+If there is an attempt to edit the title to an existing title in the listing book, the following error message will be shown.

 ```ignorelang
 A listing with the given title already exists!